Specialized System Tools and Utilities

 Displays a message indicating success or failure

-For example, suppose you are converting a database for use on Solaris SPARC from Windows XP.
-Because SPARC and Intel have incompatible data representations, you must convert from Little-endian (for Intel) to Big-endian (for SPARC).
+For example, suppose you are converting a database for use on IBM AIX® for Power System-64 from Windows Server 2016.
+This means you must convert from Little-endian (for Intel) to Big-endian (for POWER).
 The output from running cvendian

-on the Windows system before moving the file to the Solaris system looks similar to this:
+on the Windows system before moving the file to the AIX system looks similar to this:

 This database is little-endian.